npatwari/npatwari.github.io/README.md

-# Advanced Networks Systems Research Lab
+# Sensing and Processing Across Networks Lab

-Website for ANSR Lab at the University of Utah.
+Website for the SPAN Lab at the University of Utah.